Updated April 2026

 Install Smart Locks & Cameras

 Smart locks eliminate key management issues.
-External security cameras (disclosed in your listing) deter problematic behaviour.
+External security cameras (disclosed in your listing as required by Australian privacy law) deter problematic behaviour.
 Never place cameras inside the property.

 6